top of page

 Frank Lloyd Wright

-These architects saw Los Feliz as a testing ground for innovation, leading to some of the most celebrated modernist homes in Los Angeles.
+These architects viewed Los Feliz as a testing ground for innovation, resulting in some of the most celebrated modernist homes in Los Angeles.

 A Lasting Legacy of Architectural Landmarks